Sport in Tonga: Boxing

 Boxing is a growing sport in Tonga.
 Boxer Paea Wolfgramm won the silver medal in the Super Heavyweight division (> 91 kg) at the 1996 Summer Olympics.
 Although he is not the first Pacific Islander to win a medal at an Olympics, he is the first to do so representing a Pacific Island nation.
 This makes Tonga the first Pacific island nation to win a medal at the Olympic Games, and the only one until the Fiji men's team won gold in rugby sevens at the 2012 Summer Olympics.

 Cricket

 The Tonga cricket team is the team that represents the country of Tonga in international cricket matches.
 They became an affiliate member of the International Cricket Council in 2000.
+In 2008, they sent a representative to the ICC East Asia Development Program in Melbourne.
+The representative was Sione Hamala.
 They were removed as an affiliate member in June 2014, for failing to comply with membership requirements.

 Luge

 Princess Pilolevu Tuita is known as the patron of the Luge Federation of the Kingdom of Tonga.
 She sponsored Bruno Banani, real name Fuahea Semi, who failed in the Qualification to the 2010 Winter Olympics, but was 41st at 2009–10 Luge World Cup in Calgary.
+There was controversy about the true name and history of Banani. who claimed to be the son of coconut farmers in Tonga.
+The reality was that he was re-named by a German marketing firm in order to promote a brand of German underwear.
+Also, he was the son of a cassava farmer, not a coconut farmer, but the marketing firm thought that since many people did not know what cassava was, they would claim he was the son of a cocunut farmer.
+The name of the marketing firm was Makai.